ftyszyx/feishu-vitepress/blog/docs/en/feishu__2023_1_21_learn_skill_vim.md

 :%s/foo/bar/g
 ```

-To select a selection, enter `:` after selecting the area in Visual mode, and Vim will automatically complete it as `:'<,'>`.
+Select the area, enter ':' after selecting the area in Visual mode, Vim will autocomplete to ':'<, '>'.

 ```
 :'<,'>s/foo/bar/g